Gfuen/MicroBurst/Az-Functions.md

 * `-Subscription` -Subscription to use for executing VM commands
 * `-ResourceGroupName` -Resource Group to use for executing VM commands
-* `-Name` -Specific Names to use when selecting VMs
+* `-Name` -The flag to specify names to use when selecting VMs
 * `-Script` -Powershell script to run against VMs
 * `-output` -File to use for output
 * `Additional Common Parameters eg. such as -Verbose, -Debug, etc ...` - cmdlet supports the common Module parameters which can be further detailed at [Microsoft Cmdlet Common Parameters](https:/go.microsoft.com/fwlink/?LinkID=113216)